BlueMackerel/S/README.md

 ## How to Use

-Go to [https://github.com/BlueMackerel/S] to View or Download the Script, or Go to [https://github.com/BlueMackerel/S/tree/master/Setup] to Set up the Interpreter.
+Go to [https://github.com/BlueMackerel/S] to View or Download the Script.

 ## 🚀 Future Developments